jiespinozar/ironman/README.md

 # Ironman

-Ironman is a Python package for jointly fitting in-transit and out-of-transit radial velocities with photometric data, with the objective of measuring the obliquity of the orbit of a planet using the canonical Rossiter-McLaughlin effect.
+Ironman is a Python package for jointly fitting in-transit and out-of-transit radial velocities with photometric data.
+Its main objective is measuring the stellar obliquity of the orbit of a planet using the canonical Rossiter-McLaughlin effect.

 # Dependencies